Yaltah Menuhin: Lifestyle, death and legacy

 A gifted linguist, Yaltah wrote a poem each day of the year in one of six languages.
 In 1939 an anthology of her poetry, entitled Malgré L'Espace, was published privately.
 The anthology is currently held by the Harry Ransom Humanities Research Center at the University of Texas at Austin.

 Yaltah died at her home in London on 9 June 2001, just a few days after giving her final recital at the Orwell Park School, Suffolk, of which she was Honorary Patron.
 Jonathan Benthall, a writer for The Guardian, described Yaltah as "a determined original, tireless in reaching out to feed, comfort, heal and advise.".
 Yehudi Menuhin wrote of her in his autobiography that she was "reaping the rewards in kindness and gratitude that life has otherwise denied her".

-Memorial fund

-A memorial fund in Yaltah's name is run and administered by Iain and Charlotte Phillips.
-Based in the Netherlands, the primary objective of the fund is to help develop the talents of young pianists who have already given proof of their outstanding musical ability and promise in the practice of their art, by means of awards and bursaries.
-The distinguished French pianist, Cécile Ousset, is Honorary Patron of the Yaltah Menuhin Memorial Fund.
-As part of the prize package for the Leeds International Piano Competition, the Yaltah Menuhin Award is presented to the pianist who demonstrates the greatest collaborative and empathetic qualities in the chamber performance of the semi-final.

-Recipients of the Yaltah Menuhin award include: